 - Memory Usage

-The service queries the total amount of physical memory available to the machine, the current amount of memory being used and calculates the percentage of memory use.
+This service queries the total amount of physical memory available to the machine, the current amount of memory being used and calculates the percentage of memory usage.

 - Java Heap Usage

-The service queries the initial amount of memory requested for the Heap space, the current amount being used, the current amount being committed (available for future use) and the maximum amount of memory available to be used for the Heap space and calculates the current percentage of memory use for the Heap.
+This service queries the initial amount of memory requested for the Heap space, the current amount being used, the current amount being committed (available for future use) and the maximum amount of memory available to be used for the Heap space and calculates the current percentage of memory usage for the Heap.

 For all three of these metrics, the service will run periodically and it will compare the calculated values (% of use) to the threshold configuration values (GOOD, WARNING and CRITICAL) and issue alerts in the standard logging mechanism configured for the domain.